pop-os/wayland-protocols/README.md

   same name as the protocol directory in the `staging/` directory.
 - Copy the final version of the XML that is the version that was decided to be declared stable into the new directory.
-The target name should be the same name as the protocol directory but with the `.xml` suffix.
+The target name should be the same name as the protocol directory plus the version and the `.xml` suffix.
 - Remove the disclaimer about the protocol being in the testing phase.
 - Update the `README` file in the staging directory and create a new `README` file in the new directory.